bptlab/mantichor-tezos/DOCUMENTATION.md

 ##### Parallel Gateway

 If a parallel split gateway is activated, all subsequent elements are activated.
 For a parallel join gateway, a boolean flag is generated for each incoming sequence flow.
 If a task that is a predecessor of the parallel join gateway has been executed, it activates the corresponding sequence flow flag and checks all incoming sequence flow flags that belong to the gateway.
 If all evaluate to True, the following element of the gateway is activated.
-Parallel gateways are thus implemented both via the sequence flow flags and via the task behavior.
+Parallel gateways are thus implemented both via the sequence flow flags and via the task behaviour.

 #### Subchoreographies

 Each subchoreography is represented by a flag.
 This flag determines whether the subchoreography is enabled or not.
 Tasks that are in a subchoreography can only be executed if the subchoreography is enabled.
 An end event deactivates the subchoreography.
 This allows multiple end events in a subchoreography.
 However, only one start event is allowed.
 Furthermore, nested subchoreographies are currently not supported.

 ### Access Rights